Hawellian/CuckooFilter/README.md

 Cuckoo Filter
 =============

-A Cuckoo filter for fast membership testing, substituting for bloom filter.
+A Cuckoo filter for fast membership testing.

 Usage
 -----